JRJRJR: Critical reception

 "JRJRJR" was awarded the "Best New Track" accolade from Pitchfork.
 Goldner called it Remover's "most maximalist yet most direct music yet"; he felt its runtime was too long but attributed it to the fact that "changing your whole world takes time".
 Hattie Lindert of Resident Advisor called the track a "howling lead single" and likened its New Year's Day release date to an alarm bell.
 In a review of Revengeseekerz for Paste, Mitchell lauded it for being "a digicore enmeshment of everything Jane Remover does so well" and said it "might give you whiplash".
 The staff at both Paste and The Fader considered it one of the best songs of its release week.
 For the latter magazine, Darville hailed it as a "remarkably successful bottling of the ambivalence that fuels Jane Remover's music".
 A writer for the same magazine called the song a "great single" that is "more frenzied than anything [Remover has] released in a minute".
 Konstantinos Pappis for Our Culture Mag deemed "JRJRJR" one of the best songs of January 2025; he said Remover "blows up the whole idea of 'new year, new me on the track.
 He thought its runtime was overlong, but concluded by writing that JRJRJR' is a song [he] can't help but go back to".

+Pitchfork named "JRJRJR" the 47th best track of 2025 in their year-end list; Benny Sun described it as the "centerpiece" of Revengeseekerz and said it consisted of a "wall of distortion and stream-of-consciousness raps".